JustinHoyt/sdl_ios_guides/docs/Mobile Navigation/Video Streaming/index.md

 * `autostreamingInsecureConfigurationWithInitialViewController:`
 * `autostreamingSecureConfigurationWithSecurityManagers:initialViewController:`

+!!!
+NOTE
+The View Controller you set to the `rootViewController` must be a subclass of `SDLCarWindowViewController` or have only one `supportedInterfaceOrientation`.
+The `SDLCarWindowViewController` prevents the `rootViewController` from rotating.
+This is necessary because rotation between landscape and portrait modes can cause the app to crash while the `CarWindow` API is capturing an image.
+!!!

 There are several customizations you can make to `CarWindow` to optimize it for your video streaming needs:

 1. Choose how `CarWindow` captures and renders the screen using the `carWindowRenderingType` enum.
-1. By default, when using `CarWindow`, the `SDLTouchManager` will sync it's touch updates to the framerate.
+2. By default, when using `CarWindow`, the `SDLTouchManager` will sync it's touch updates to the framerate.
 To disable this feature, set `SDLTouchManager.enableSyncedPanning` to `NO`.
-1. `CarWindow` hard-dictates the framerate of the app.
+3. `CarWindow` hard-dictates the framerate of the app.
 To change the framerate and other parameters, update `SDLStreamingMediaConfiguration.customVideoEncoderSettings`.

     Below are the video encoder defaults: